Retrospective Tools

 • + Generous free tier (up to 10 members, 70+ templates) and active blog/facilitation content

-Neatro — Cons
+Neatro — cons

 • No native Slack or Microsoft Teams integration for notifications or reminders